Nicaragua: Etymology

-It was previously believed that the name Nicaragua was coined by Spanish colonists based on the name Nicarao, who was a cacique of a powerful Nahua tribe encountered by the Spanish conquistador Gil González Dávila during his entry into southwestern Nicaragua in 1522.
-This theory held that the etymology of Nicaragua was formed from Nicarao and agua (Spanish for 'water'), referring to the two large lakes that are found, Lake Nicaragua and Lake Managua.
-There are also several other bodies of water within the country, such as the Río Coco and San Juan River.

-This etymology is considered to be outdated by most historians.
-In 2002, it was discovered that the real name of the cacique was Macuilmiquiztli and not Nicarao.
-Western Nicaragua was known as Nicānāhuac by the Nicaraos, which most historians now believe is the true etymology of "Nicaragua".
-It means "here lies Anahuac" in Nahuatl and is a combination of the words "Nican" (here), and "Ānāhuac", which is a combination of the words "atl" (water) and "nahuac", a locative meaning "surrounded".
-Therefore the literal translation of Nicanahuac is "here surrounded by water", fitting the theory that the etymology refers to the large bodies of water in and around the country, the Pacific Ocean, lakes Nicaragua and Xolotlan, and the rivers and lagoons.
+The etymology of Nicaragua is Nicānāhuac, which was the name the Nicaraos, a Nawat-speaking people, gave to the Greater Nicoya region of Nicaragua and Costa Rica.
+It means "here lies Anahuac" in Nahuatl and is a combination of the words "nican" (here), and "Ānāhuac", which is a combination of the words "atl" (water) and "nahuac", a locative meaning "surrounded".
+Therefore, the literal translation of Nicanahuac is "here surrounded by water", which corraborates the theory that the etymology refers to the large bodies of water in and around the country, the Pacific Ocean, lakes Nicaragua and Xolotlan, and the rivers and lagoons.
+The name evolved through phonetic changes such as the "n" becoming an r and the ahuac in "anahuac" becoming agua as both "anahuac" and "agua" relate to the concept of water, which would have made it a convenient circumstance for the Spanish in renaming Nicanahuac to Nicaragua.

-Additional theories about the country's name comes from any of the following Nahuatl words: nican-nahua, which means "here are the Nahuas"; and nic-atl-nahuac, the longer form of Nicanahuac meaning "here by the water" or "surrounded by water".
+Previous theories about the country's name came from the following: nican-nahua, which means "here are the Nahuas"; and nicarao-agua.
+However, in 2002, it was discovered that the real name of the cacique was Macuilmiquiztli and not Nicarao, ultimately debunking this theory.